-Source: Reserve Bank of India's Report on Trend and Progress of Banking in India 2011-12 increase in flow of credit to the sector.
-Further, a dynamic global economic scenario has offered various opportunities and challenges to the MSME sector in India.
+The high rate of NPAs in small enterprises sector has created risk aversion among lenders, which has hindered increase in flow of credit to the sector.
+Further, a dynamic scenario has offered global economic various opportunities and challenges to the MSME sector in India.
 On the other hand, many opportunities have opened up for this sector to enhance productivity and look for new markets at national and international level.
 Besides, it has also put an obligation to upgrade their competencies to meet the competition as new products are launched at an incredible pace and are available worldwide in short time.